hummingbot/hummingbot-site/docs/blog/posts/2020-09-hummingbot-partners-with-crypto-com/index.md

 - [Crypto.com Exchange](https://www.crypto.com/exchange)
 - [Blog](https://blog.crypto.com/) | [Twitter](https://twitter.com/cryptocom) | [Discord](https://discord.gg/B6cZahJ) | [Telegram](https://t.me/CryptoComOfficial)

-> 🏛 **Token issuers**: *if your token is listed on Crypto.com or on [any of the exchanges](https://docs.hummingbot.io/exchange-connectors/overview/) that Hummingbot is integrated with, please contact the team at [partnerships@hummingbot.io](mailto:partnerships@hummingbot.io) to learn more about our liquidity mining campaigns.*
+> 🏛 **Token issuers**: *if your token is listed on Crypto.com or on [any of the exchanges](../../../exchanges/index.md) that Hummingbot is integrated with, please contact the team at [partnerships@hummingbot.io](mailto:partnerships@hummingbot.io) to learn more about our liquidity mining campaigns.*

-<em>*CRO received as a deposit bonus during our ‘2% deposit bonus’ promotion does not count towards this staking requirement.</em><br/>
+CRO received as a deposit bonus during our ‘2% deposit bonus’ promotion does not count towards this staking requirement

-<em>**Sign-up Bonus is based on your first CRO stake amount.</em>
+**Sign-up Bonus is based on your first CRO stake amount.